Chenghuexin/Obsidian_backup/Paper/2-Literature notes/Data Augmentation - Auto Augment.md

 The operations we searched over are ShearX/Y, TranslateX/Y, Rotate, AutoContrast, Invert, Equalize, Solarize, Posterize, Contrast, Color, Brightness, Sharpness, Cutout, Sample Pairing.

 ##### Search Algorithm
+concept: reinforcement learning
+ + a controller, which is a recurrent neural network, and the training algorithm, which is the Proximal Policy Optimization algorithm